BrightHR 2022

 The product did what it needed to do.
 It closed a competitive gap that was becoming increasingly problematic.
 It expanded BrightHR's value proposition in a meaningful way.
 It increased platform engagement and introduced a genuinely new, repeat-use workflow.

 After launch, the work didn't stop.
-I kept iterating based on what our customers were actually doing, not what we thought they'd do.
+I closely monitored feedback and raised this with the team based on what our customers were actually doing.

 Introducing AI